-There are many times runners do everything right and still miss their times but I have run my best times my following these steps.
-I ran my worst times by not adhering to them and payed a heavy price.
+There are many times runners do everything right and still miss their times.
+That being said, I have run my best times by following these steps.
+In addition, I ran my worst times by not adhering to them and payed a heavy price.

 People will more often than not trample on your dreams.
 This will happen when people are not happy with their own circumstances but are too cowardly to do anything themselves.

 I had never heard the term used before so had to look it up.
 Here is the definition.